Meet Our Team

 Upon discovering Green Foothills’ monumental successes in land preservation and wildlife protection in Santa Clara and San Mateo Counties, Jocelyn jumped at the chance to be part of the organization.
 Having been born in Redwood City, Jocelyn finds giving back to the community vital.

 Jocelyn holds a B.A. in English Education and Teaching English to Speakers of Other Languages from Cal Poly Pomona.
-She recently moved to downtown Oakland, and in her free time, she enjoys exploring the city with her two long-haired chihuahuas.
+She lives in downtown Oakland, and in her free time, she enjoys exploring the city with her two long-haired chihuahuas.

 Phone:(650) 968-7243 x314